 The NDIS provides support to people with disability in Australia and is available to anyone with a physical, mental or intellectual disability.

 Before you are able to access support through the NDIS, you need to meet the eligibility criteria.

 To meet the NDIS eligibility requirements:

 You must be living with a disability that affects your ability to perform everyday activities.
-The condition needs to be recognised under NDIS as needing ‘reasonable and necessary supports’; OR; You are a child under the age of 6 with a developmental delay that can be reduced by early intervention supports.
+The condition needs to be recognised under the NDIS as needing ‘reasonable and necessary supports’ OR you must be a child under the age of six with a developmental delay that can be reduced by early intervention supports

 Explaining the requirements

-Under the NDIS access requirements if you are over the age of 65, then you are not eligible to receive support.
-This is because according to the NDIS, they are “part of a broader system of support in Australia, [and] people over 65 should access the aged care system.”
+Under the NDIS access requirements if you are over the age of 65, then you are not eligible to apply for NDIS support.
+This is because according to the NDIS principles, the scheme is “part of a broader system of support in Australia, [and] people over 65 should access the aged care system.”

 Residence requirements apply when a person is applying for the NDIS, and continue to apply after a person becomes a participant.